Lyazid Sandjak

 Liazid Sandjak (born 11 September 1966) is a former Algerian international footballer.
 In his career, he was a midfielder for several French and Swiss clubs and member of the Algeria national team.

 Career

 Sandjak played professional football with Paris Saint-Germain F.C., OGC Nice, AS Saint-Étienne and Neuchâtel Xamax.
 Late in his career, he played amateur football with Olympique Noisy-le-Sec, where he received a two-year ban for shoving the referee after a match against Alès in October 2000.

+After retiring from playing, Sandjak transitioned into coaching, managing several clubs, particularly in the Paris region.
+He also continues to actively follow the Algerian national team, regularly appearing in sports media as a football pundit and analyst.

 Sandjak made a substitute's appearance for the Algeria national football team in a 1988 African Cup of Nations qualifier against Tunisia in April 1987.
 He also appeared in the 1992 African Cup of Nations finals in Senegal.